Advertisement

 Source: facebook.com/SydWritersFest/

-There are over 40 international guests and more than 100 Australian authors appearing this year, including:
+There were over 40 international guests and more than 100 Australian authors including:

-Other guests include: Charlotte Wood (Stone Yard Devotional), Shankari Chandran (Unfinished Business), Stan Grant (Talking to my Country), Gina Chick (We Are the Stars), Waleed Aly, Michael Robotham (Storm Child), Anna Funder (Wifedom), Yumi Stynes, Hannah Kent (Burial Rites), Nardi Simpson (Song of the Crocodile), Zoë Foster Blake (Things Will Calm Down Soon), Jane Caro (The Mother), Dylin Hardcastle (A Language of Limbs), Lynette Noni, Benjamin Law and others.
+Other guests included: Charlotte Wood (Stone Yard Devotional), Shankari Chandran (Unfinished Business), Stan Grant (Talking to my Country), Gina Chick (We Are the Stars), Michael Robotham (Storm Child), Anna Funder (Wifedom), Hannah Kent (Burial Rites), Nardi Simpson (Song of the Crocodile), Zoë Foster Blake (Things Will Calm Down Soon), Jane Caro (The Mother), Dylin Hardcastle (A Language of Limbs), and Lynette Noni (Wandering Wild).

 Melbourne Writers Festival, Vic.